Movies & TV

 4. With Great Power - Pop Culture References

 I appreciate the nuances within the frame and through the script, and that is why I am very much against 3D in movie theaters.
 3D forces the audience to view what is deemed of central importance in the frame.
-The effect is that the experience breeds monoculture and knowledge is curtailed in order to reduce open interpretations and curtail aberrant decoding.
+The effect is that the experience breeds monoculture, and knowledge is limited in order to reduce open interpretations and to curtail aberrant decoding.
 Hollywood desires this effect and as a propaganda machine it is able to condition audiences into believing that content is entertaining.
-This means that through particular systems content that is not inherent entertaining can be coded as such by Hollywood.
-This is the threat - that people will slowly become mouth-breather humonculi through being inundated with Hollywood content.
+This means that through particular systems, content that is not inherent entertaining can be coded as such by Hollywood.
+This is the threat - people will slowly become mouth-breather humonculi through being inundated with Hollywood content.
 It suits HW and has been a major part of the institution since the Great Depression.
 I prefer the nuances and being able to value small details in a text if they resonate with my specific personality, history and memory.
 In Stranger Things, there are many pop culture references that can attract an individual to the show.
 My favourite from the series was the Marvel X-men comic book references.
 The rogue freedom fighters of the X-Men become a source of inspiration for the school kids in the story who seek to find their missing friend.